websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-local-live-staging.md

 ## Setting Up Local Live Staging for Sites

-Follow these steps to set up Local Live Staging for a Site:

 1. Go to *Site Menu* &rarr; *Publishing* &rarr; *Staging*.

    ![Go to Staging in the Site Menu.](./configuring-local-live-staging/images/01.png)